brendano/ark-tweet-nlp/docs/annot_guidelines.md

 ### Nathan's notes from annotation ###

-* proposed rule: titles/forms of address with personal names are ^: Mr., Mrs., Sir, Aunt, President, Captain.
+(✓ = added below)

-On their own, they are common nouns, even in the official name of an office: _President/^ Obama/^ said/V_, _the/D president/N said/V_, _he/O is/V president/N of/P the/D U.S./^_
+* ✓ proposed rule: titles/forms of address with personal names are ^: Mr., Mrs., Sir, Aunt, President, Captain.- On their own, they are common nouns, even in the official name of an office: _President/^ Obama/^ said/V_, _the/D president/N said/V_, _he/O is/V president/N of/P the/D U.S./^_
 [PTB looks inconsistent, relying too much on capitalization]
 * a big issue with the default tags: 'that' functioning as a pronoun but tagged as D.
  - Kevin points out that always tagging 'that' as a determiner follows the PTB (where the distinction can be seen not in the POS tag but in the containing phrase—the pronoun-like use is annotated as a DT which is its own NP).
  - I have been tagging that/O but those are easy converted as postprocessing if we want to ensure consistency.
  - similarly, I have noticed a couple instances of all/D which could arguably be pronouns (_all who/that VP_), but I haven't changed these.
-* proposed rule: units of measurement are common nouns, even if they come from a person's name (like _Celsius_)
+* ✓ proposed rule: units of measurement are common nouns, even if they come from a person's name (like _Celsius_)
-* proposed rule: cardinal directions (_east_, _NNW_) are common nouns (in all cases?)
+* ✓ proposed rule: cardinal directions (_east_, _NNW_) are common nouns (in all cases?)

 Difficult cases:

 * 25244937167568896 x2 - emoticon?
 2 times?
 * 26042601522073600 that one - one tagged as pronoun
-* 26085492428636161 Prime Minister
+* ✓ 26085492428636161 Prime Minister
 * 26085492428636161 cash-for-sex
 * 28569472516235264 ass clitic
 * 30656193286377472 mention of the word "aint" (metalinguistic)
 * 30656193286377472 yes, no
 * 32189630715535361 you two
-* 32468904269844480 Let's (verbal + nominal)?
+* ✓ 32468904269844480 Let's (verbal + nominal)?
 38756380194254849 buy'em
 * 32942659601440768 (several issues)
-* 36246374219522048 vocative 'dude' (noun? interjection?)
+* ✓ 36246374219522048 vocative 'dude' (noun? interjection?)
   - per below, should be a noun
 * 36246374219522048 down there
 * 36949436257013760, 37310741828603905 Valentine's Day (^ ^ or Z N?)